James Donald: Acting career

 After the war he resumed his acting career.
 On stage he was in The Eagle with Two Heads (1947) and You Never Can Tell (1948) In films, MGM loaned him to Gainsborough Studios for Broken Journey (1948).
 He was also in The Small Voice (1948) and MGM's Edward, My Son (1949).

-Donald had a big success on stage in The Heiress (1949) with Ralph Richardson, Peggy Ashcroft and Donald Sinden.
+Donald had great success on stage in The Heiress (1949) with Ralph Richardson, Peggy Ashcroft and Donald Sinden.
 It led to Laurence Olivier's casting him in a production of Captain Caravallo (1950).

 For films, he was Jean Kent's love interest in Trottie True (1949) and supported Jean Simmons in Cage of Gold (1950) and Googie Withers in White Corridors (1951).

 Donald had the lead in a comedy Brandy for the Parson (1952) and supported Trevor Howard and Richard Attenborough in Gift Horse (1952).
 He played Mr Winkle in the 1952 film version of The Pickwick Papers.

 He had the lead in The Net (1953) and was cast in his first Hollywood film in MGM's Beau Brummell (1954).
 The same studio hired him to play Theo Van Gogh in Lust for Life (1956).
 It was Donald's voice that read aloud the famous letters from the artist, played by Kirk Douglas, to his brother, which formed the narrative backbone of the film.